cloudoperators/greenhouse/docs/architecture/monitoring.md

 Metrics are numerical data points reporting on a system health over time.
 Examples of metrics can be CPU usage, memory usage, request latency.

 #### Logs
 Logs are detailed records of system or application events.
-These can be in various formats, structured/unstructured, single-/multi-line, written to files/streamed etc. Logs are essential for post-incident analysis and incredibly useful for troubleshooting or improving a system.
+These can be in various formats like structured/unstructured, single-/multi-line or written to files/streamed.
+Logs provide text-based data for post-incident analysis and crucial for auditing, troubleshooting or improving a system.

 #### Traces
 Traces follow a request's journey through the system, capturing latency and failures across microservices.
 Traces are key for understanding dependencies, diagnosing bottlenecks and debugging the source code with real system data.